ActiveSolution/active-lab-iac2022/labs/terraform.md

 data "azurerm_client_config" "current" {}
 ```

 You should then set the `tenant_id` property of the `azurerm_key_vault` resource to the data source's `tenant_id`.
 To read values from the data source, you use the same "dot notation" as for other resources, but you need to prefix it with data, for example `data.azurerm_client_config.current.tenant_id`.
-In the end, you should en up with the following
+In the end, you should end up with the following

 ```
 resource "azurerm_key_vault" "kv" {